funkymonkey5150/CryptoPunksIOTEXRemix/README.md

 You will be able to stake Hodl and even trade, you will even be able to Cross Breed/Mate with another Punk to be ablke to Conceive a one of a kind Lil Baby Punk, Adoptions are also possible if you dont have the second Punk.

-This is a quick node project template for demoing Codespaces.
-It is based off of the [Azure node sample](https://github.com/Azure-Samples/nodejs-docs-hello-world).
-It's great!!!